Global Data Privacy

 What about other privacy legislation?

 Additional countries, including Brazil, China, Russia and others have also passed privacy legislation in recent years.
-Other US states, including Virginia, Colorado and Washington, have either passed or are considering proposals for privacy legislation of their own.
+Other US states, including Virginia, Colorado and Washington, have passed privacy legislation, and an increasing number of other US States are considering proposals for privacy legislation of their own.
 While GDPR and CCPA are still considered the high water mark for data privacy practices, the global privacy landscape is changing quickly and it’s imperative for businesses to remain current with their compliance obligations.

 How We Address Global Data Privacy Expectations